 Web Subscription URL

 This user attribute helps you to identify the pages of your website on which users are subscribing to push.
-This can be useful for creating custom segments of users using "Web Subscription URL" contains "sports" and sending only sports-related notifications to these users.
+This can be useful for creating custom segments of users using "Web Push Subscription Page URL" containing "sports" and sending only sports-related notifications to these users.

 This event helps you to identify the page of your website being viewed by the users.
 You can use this to create a segment containing users who viewed a specific landing page on your website and send relevant notifications.

-Note: A very good use-case of MOE_PAGE_VIEWED event is to send viewed/cart abandonment notifications to your subscribers and taking them directly to the web page they dropped off from.
+Note: A very good use-case of 'Viewed Web Page' event is to send viewed/cart abandonment notifications to your subscribers and take them directly to the web page they dropped off from.
 Read more here.